Things you can do to improve blood circulation: - Page 1

 In simple terms when not enough blood flows along the arteries and capillaries, then problems can happen.
 It is usually most noticeable in the extremities of the body such as the legs, feet, toes, hands and fingers.

-What often happens is that a fatty substance called plaque builds up inside the blood vessels and makes them much narrower.
-This restricts the blood flow and makes it harder for the blood to travel around the body as it normally would.
+What often happens is that a fatty substance called plaque builds up inside the vessels and makes them much narrower.
+This restricts the flow and makes it harder for the blood to travel around the body as it normally would.

 There can be other reasons such as the blood being thicker than optimum or the heart not being as strong as possible.
 Both of these things can make the problem worse.